Power cuts because of a national energy shortage is a situation where there is an insufficient supply of electricity to meet the demand of customers.

-One part of these procedures is planned emergency power cuts, called ‘rota disconnections’.
+One part of these procedures is a process called ‘rota load disconnection’.
 These are very rare and temporary.

 If needed, customers would lose power for around three hours per day during the emergency, on an area-by-area basis.
 This would ensure power supplies are shared fairly with customers, and everyone has power for most of the day.